-Reminder: Do Quiz 4, Due Before 11:00 am Tuesday, October 5
+Reminder: Do Quiz 4, Due Before 11:59 pm Sunday, February 6

+Max Labs Assignment Lab 1a due at the start of class
-Session 5 - October 6

-Managing Computer Hardware and Software Learning Objectives:

-- Discuss the computer hierarchy and explain its impact on IT usage - Define the main hardware and software components of an information system and consider how they are used for business applications - Explain the characteristics and uses of different types of information systems storage - Discuss the differences between system software and application software with examples - Discuss the advantages and disadvantages of open source software - Describe the types of cloud computing, providing examples of how they are used for differing enterprise computing goals - Discuss the benefits of and concerns with cloud computing. - Examine strategic issues related to hardware, software and cloud computing to enable effective IT architectures
+Session 5 - Week of February 7 Managing Computer Hardware and Software Learning Objectives: • Discuss the computer hierarchy and explain its impact on IT usage • Define the main hardware and software components of an information system and consider how they are used for business applications • Explain the characteristics and uses of different types of information systems storage • Discuss the differences between system software and application software with examples • Discuss the advantages and disadvantages of open source software • Describe the types of cloud computing, providing examples of how they are used for differing enterprise computing goals • Discuss the benefits of and concerns with cloud computing. • Examine strategic issues related to hardware, software and cloud computing to enable effective IT architectures Session 6 - Take-home Midterm Examination (Covering Sessions 1 to 5 inclusive), due Tuesday, February 15 at 12 noon Students who miss the regular midterm examination date may register for an extended due date of Thursday, February 17 at 12 noon.

-Max Labs Assignment Lab 1 b DUE: Wednesday, October 6, at 11:00 am online

-READ Technology Guides 1, 2 and 3

-Reminder: Do Quiz 5, Due Before 11:00 am Tuesday, October 19

-Reading Week October 9 to 15

-No classes

-Session 6 - Take-home Midterm Examination (Covering Sessions 1 to 5 inclusive), due Friday, October 22 at 12 noon

-Students who miss the regular midterm examination date may register for an extended due date of Tuesday, October 26 at 12 noon.
 See "About the grading scheme" section of this outline and the course website for more details.

-DO Practice midterm exam and read the study tips

-Session 7 - October 27

-Harnessing Telecommunications Networks, Web 2.0 and Social Computing

-Learning Objectives:

-- Describe the hardware, software and standards that comprise modern networks - Explain the telecommunications and network technologies that comprise a telecommunications system and that support the Internet, intranets and extranets - Discuss the origins and potential future of the Internet - Discuss the main applications of network technologies in businesses for the purposes of discovery, communication, collaboration and education - Describe Web 2.0 tools and types of sites - Describe the benefits and risks of social commerce and methods used for shopping socially - Explain the impact of social networking on organizations, including innovative uses for marketing, customer service and human resources
+READ Technology Guides 1, 2 and 3 Complete Practice Questions- Details on eClass Reminder: Do Quiz 5, Due Before 11:59 pm Sunday, February 13 Max Labs Assignment Lab 1b due at the start of class DO Practice midterm exam and read the study tips Pooding Wook Fohrung 10 to 25 No alassas Reading Week February 19 to 25 No classes Session 7 - Week of February 28 Harnessing Telecommunications Networks, Web 2.0 and Social Computing Learning Objectives: Describe the hardware, software and standards that comprise modern networks Explain the telecommunications and network technologies that comprise a telecommunications system and that support the Internet, intranets and extranets Discuss the origins and potential future of the Internet Discuss the main applications of network technologies in businesses for the purposes of discovery, communication, collaboration and education READ Chapters 6 and 9 Complete Practice Questions- Details on eClass Reminder: Do Session 7 Quiz 6, Due Before 11:59 pm Sunday, March 6 Max Labs Assignment Lab 2a due at the start of class

+- Describe Web 2.0 tools and types of sites - Describe the benefits and risks of social commerce and methods used for shopping socially - Explain the impact of social networking on organizations, including innovative uses for marketing, customer service and human resources